scionproto/scion/doc/manuals/router.rst

       The batch size used by the receiver and forwarder to read or write from / to the network socket.

+   .. object:: bfd

-   .. option:: router.bfd_disabled = <bool> (Default: false)
+      .. option:: disabled = <bool> (Default: false)

          Whether the :term:`BFD` feature is disabled globally.
 If disabled, the router unconditionally considers any connection alive.

          Applies to BFD sessions to all neighboring routers, including sibling routers (other routers in the same AS).
-      If enabled globally, :term:`BFD` can be disabled for specific inter-AS BFD sessions with :option:`bfd.disable <topology-json disable>` in an interface entry in the ``topology.json`` configuration.
+When not globally disabled, :term:`BFD` can be disabled for specific inter-AS BFD sessions with :option:`bfd.disable <topology-json disable>`.

+      .. option:: detect_mult = <uint8>, default 3

+         Set the :term:`BFD` detection time multiplier.

+         After ``detect_mult`` consecutively missing control packets, the BFD session is considered "down" and is reset.

+         Can be overridden for specific inter-AS BFD sessions with :option:`bfd.detect_mult <topology-json detect_mult>`.

+      .. option:: desired_min_tx_interval = <duration>, default 200ms

+         Defines the frequency at which this router should send :term:`BFD` control messages.
+         The effective interval is the result of negotiating with the remote router during session establishment;
+         the value will be ``max(desired_min_tx_interval, remote.required_min_rx_interval)``.

+         Can be overridden for specific inter-AS BFD sessions with :option:`bfd.desired_min_tx_interval <topology-json desired_min_tx_interval>`.

+      .. option:: required_min_rx_interval = <duration>, default 200ms

+         Defines an upper bound for the frequency at which this router wants to receive :term:`BFD` control messages.
+         The effective interval at which the remote router will send control messages is the result of negotiating with the remote router during session establishment;
+         the value will be ``max(remote.desired_min_tx_interval, required_min_rx_interval)``

+	 Can be overridden for specific inter-AS BFD sessions with :option:`bfd.required_min_rx_interval <topology-json required_min_rx_interval>`.

 .. _router-conf-topo: